cjcastrillo/qesolver/README.md

 Prompt the user for a, b, and c values of the quadratic formula and then solve it.
+All values entered must be floats.
 Uses coprocessor1(fpu) in order to work with floats.

 Helper methods: